 Like a mini jungle, little footsteps seek out the adventure and wonder amidst the towering plants.
-There are so many things to discover, colours to look at and dirt to play in.
+There are so many things to discover, colors to look at, and dirt to play in.
 The touch and feel of different leaves amuse little hands.
 With a little extra enthusiasm, you can add some elements to your garden to make it even more magical for a child to play in.
 My kids really like to watch squirrels run around, so we’ve made some DIY squirrel feeders in the past.
 But be careful with the squirrel feeders because sometimes the squirrels eat up other parts of your garden.

 There are some vegetables that are a little more magical for children to grow as they’re related to some of the childhood classics.

-- Jack and the bean stalk will have a whole new meaning when kids can plant the large seeds themselves and watch them climb upwards, open pretty flowers and pop out beans.
+- Jack and the Bean Stalk will have a whole new meaning when kids can plant the large seeds themselves and watch the vegetables climb upwards, open pretty flowers and pop out beans.

 - Vegetables that little hands can help open are fun like peas, shell beans and edamame.

-- Colourful veggies add another dynamic.
-There’s purple, speckled or yellow snap beans, rainbow carrots, easter egg radishes or even purple cauliflower or peas.
-You’ll be surprised at the variety of colours many vegetables come in!
-When selecting your seeds in catalogs look for the colourful fun ones.
+- Colorful veggies add another dynamic.
+There’s purple, speckled or yellow snap beans, rainbow carrots, Easter egg radishes or even purple cauliflower or peas.
+You’ll be surprised at the variety of colors many vegetables come in!
+When selecting your seeds in catalogs look for the colorful fun ones.

 Is there anything more fun for kids to sit under than a teepee?
 Using large bamboo poles you can make a teepee and tie string across each pole and grow peas, beans or malabar spinach (a vining heat loving leafy green) up them.
 Teepee’s will be easier for little children to sit under than for older kids.